hankeliu2015/snap_calculator/readme.md

 - use ReadLine module to obtain bash terminal command line input string
 - calcUtility() function manages calcuator features to improve user experience, such as command line instructions and demo input/output examples.
 More features can be added here base on users feedbacks.
 - inputStrValidation() funciton validate user input.
 Provide user options to re-enter corrected data.
+- operLimitValidation() function validate operator limits.
+Operators must less then numbers - 1

 - postive and negative number input(edge case).
 Converting the cmdLineInput into an mixed array is necessary becuase each array element is able to identify as negative number or minus operator.
 Identifying each string with the same way is more much complex.

 - input data validation 1: if user mixed operators inside numbers, inputStrValidation() function will not process data and console log a message to remind user making correction on input data.

 - input data validation 2(wip): If user add operators more than the numbers can perform, console log a message to ask user re-input and remove the entire numbers and operators.
-Will add a condition to seperate the previously stored data and user currently input data.
+Added a 2nd data validation function - wip

 - calculator utility features 1 - have not gaven user an option to clear out all the data.
 Need to add the promise error catch block to handle the promise rejection.